aFarkas/lazysizes/README.md

 	data-srcset="image.jpg 1x, image2.jpg 2x"
     alt="my image" />
 ```

+Note: While the noscript and the SEO pattern do save more bandwidth, they often still generate a slower perceived performance than the LQIP pattern.

 ###JS API
 **lazysizes** automatically detects new elements with the class ``lazyload`` so you won't need to call or configure anything in most situations.